-Working with industry and company professionals, Ted applies his broad experience to advise Quality and Manufacturing managers who face critical issues that are the focus of regulators.
+Working with industry and company professionals, Ted applies his broad experience to advise Quality and Manufacturing managers and senior executives who face critical issues that are the focus of regulators.
 He assists clients with managing communications with regulatory agencies, preparing for pending site inspections and training personnel.
-He also provides on-site support during inspections to assist subject-matter experts in cogently and succinctly presenting information that is relevant to inspectors’ requests.
+He also provides on-site support during inspections to assist subject-matter experts in cogently and succinctly presenting information that is relevant to investigators’ requests.

 - Quality Systems: improve processes for FARs, BPDRs, complaints, investigations, change control and approved suppliers.